npatel117/itmd362project2/TaskAnalysis.md

   * Include links for the textbooks
   * Remove essentially empty sections like "Quizzes", "Examinations", etc.
   * Remove table for "grading" section and replace with a mobile-friendly way to display the data

+## General Site Notes:
+  * The color scheme is effective but dull, let's brighten it up
+  * The site is very blocky and rectangular, we could try using color or some rounded edges to soften it up
+  * Many parts of the website are not as mobile-friendly as they could or should be, we need to develop it mobile-first
+  * The site is screaming for more functionality.
+For example, adding due dates to a personal calendar.
+Let's think of more ways we can make the site USEful, not just a text resource.
+  * The links section is good but there is so much more we could add.
+For example, the Google color theory website.